bsmith89/strain-corr/doc/manuscript/manuscript.md

 StrainPGC is freely available at <https://github.com/bsmith89/StrainPGC>.
-Code and metadata needed to replicate our analyses and plots are included as Supplementary Code and are also available at
+Code and metadata needed to replicate our analyses and plots are included as Supplemental Code and are also available at
 <https://github.com/bsmith89/StrainPGC-manuscript>.

 ## Competing Interests Statement